JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 fun Printer(block: () -> Unit): Printer = object : Printer { override fun print() = block() }
 ```

-Functional interfaces make the same code more concise.
-To migrate this code to the functional interface `Printer`, use the following code:
+With callable references to functional interface constructors enabled, this code can be replaced with just a functional interface declaration:

 ```kotlin
 fun interface Printer {